-Approximate number of members: Over 70,000
+Approximate number of members: Over 60,000

 O M Licensed to award: EngTech IEng C Eng

-Registered members: 4 165 4,296
+Registered members: 1 170 4,606

 - Grades of Membership: Student; Associate (AMBCS); Professional (MBCS); Fellow (FBCS); Chartered Professional Registrations: Chartered IT Professional (CITP); Registration for IT Technicians (RITTech); Engineering Council registration; Registration for Informatics Professionals in Health and Social Care (FEDIP).

 - Specialist interest groups: Over 50 specialist groups.

 Member benefits

-Structure: Over 50 UK branches, 12 international sections and 42 student chapters.
+Structure: Over 40 UK branches, 12 international sections and 42 student chapters.

 Ontact details:

-Institute Group Chief Executive: Rashik Parmar MBE 3 Newbridge Square, Swindon SN1 1BY +44 (0)1793 417417 custsupport@bcs.uk www.bcs.org Companies House No: RC000724 Registered Charity number: 292786 British Institute of Non-Destructive Testing (BINDT)
+Institute Group Chief Executive: Rob Deri to September 2022; Rashik Parmar MBE from 1 October 2022 3 Newbridge Square, Swindon SN1 1BY +44 (0)1793 417417 custsupport@bcs.uk www.bcs.org Companies House No: RC000724 Registered Charity number: 292786 British Institute of Non-Destructive Testing (BINDT)

 First established in 1954 as Society of Non-Destructive Testing.
 Incorporated in 1969.
 Sector: Non-destructive testing and condition monitoring About: BINDT is the professional institute for all those engaged in non-destructive testing (NDT) and condition monitoring.
 It is concerned with the education, training and professional development of people and the advancement of the science and practice of the field of NDT.
 There are many different forms of NDT, but the principle methods are: radiography; ultrasonic; eddy current; leak testing; acoustic emission; liquid penetrant; and magnetic particle.
 NDT is applied to all engineering materials and products, including metallic, plastic and composite materials in the cast, fabricated and wrought conditions.
 Mission: To promote the advancement of the science and practice of NDT, condition monitoring, diagnostic engineering and all other associated materials and quality testing disciplines.
 Members: Members are those who work in or have an interest in NDT condition monitoring, diagnostic engineering or materials, and quality testing in general.
-Approximate number of members: 1,700 O M Licensed to award: EngTech lEng CEng Registered members: 328 210 178 Grades of Membership: Corporate; Affiliate; Associate Member (AMInstNDT); Member (MInstNDT); Fellow (FInstNDT).
+Approximate number of members: 1,700 O M Licensed to award: EngTech IEng CEng Registered members: 336 197 175 Grades of Membership: Corporate; Affiliate; Associate Member (AMInstNDT); Member (MInstNDT); Fellow (FInstNDT).
 Specialist interest groups: Numerous, including sector-specific groups such as 'aerospace' and 'trade' (supply chain) and technical discipline-specific groups, for example: thermography; vibration analysis; and guided wave testing.
 Member benefits Structure: Eleven branches in the UK; one branch in North America.
 Q Contact details: